dneuge/legacy-status-proxy-vatsim/README.md

 ## Current state

 - legacy Whazzup data files can be generated from JSON v3 data files
+  - coordinates missing in JSON files are by default computed from [VAT-Spy data](https://github.com/vatsimnetwork/vatspy-data-project)
 - network information ("URL index") is combined from legacy and JSON formats

 ## Known limitations

 - providing service via IPv6 requires a host name (i.e. just an IPv6 address cannot be used as a local host name)
 - non-ASCII characters on served data may be wrong
-- restarting the server in quick succession is not possible (Socket bind failure for socket / Address already in use)
-- some information may have been removed from recent formats and will be replaced by placeholders (e.g. flight plan revision numbers or controller coordinates)
+- some information may have been removed from recent formats and may be replaced by placeholders
-  - clients may be unable to locate unknown online ATC stations as a result of ATC coordinates having been removed
 - some information may only be available in recent formats (e.g. pilot ratings); no compatibility is provided for such data
+- missing coordinates can not be computed from [online transceivers](https://api.vatsim.dev/#operation/TransceiverData) yet (see #7)
+- HTTP server listens on all network interfaces, even if only localhost is served (see #6)

 ## How to configure and run